BrandonXu6106/obsidianpublish/content/thoughts/Raft Consensus Algorithm.md

 When a leader comes to power, it just begins normal operation, and the logs automatically converge in response to failures of the AppendEntries consistency check.

 To bring a follower's log into consistency with its own, the leader must find the latest log entry where the two logs agree.
 To do this, the leader keeps a value `nextIndex` for each follower which is the number of the _next log entry the leader will send to that follower_.
-The leader pings each follower with a AppendEntries [[RPC|RPC]] call with that `nextIndex` value.
+The leader pings each follower with a AppendEntries [[RPC.md|RPC]] call with that `nextIndex` value.
 If this call is successful, the leader knows that this follower is up to date.
 If it fails, then the leader decrements `nextIndex` again until it reaches a log entry that does succeed.
 At this point, the follower's logs will be removed (as anything between `nextIndex` and what the follower currently has is conflicting) and the follower's log is now consistent with the leader's and will remain that way for the rest of the term.

 ## Unbounded Logs (Log Compaction)